Skip to content

 • Unique Research

-The SCIRC research is focused on translating basic science techniques from the bench to the bedside.
+The CISRC research is focused on translating basic science techniques from the bench to the bedside.
 To this end, the laboratory uses antibody-based proteomics to identify new protein biomarkers of sepsis using magnetic bead-based assays (MagPix).
 Furthermore, the team is spearheading the use of an automated immunoassay system (ELLA) to improve biomarker measurement turnaround times through on-site rapid analysis.
 This is done by pairing the ELLA system to functional immune assays of whole blood for rapid immune profiling.
 Lastly, through the use of machine learning the team is developing computational models to predict the clinical trajectory of adult and pediatric patients with sepsis.

 • Core Members